Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Grants

 The SBIR and STTR programs seek to increase the participation of small businesses in Federal R&D and to increase private sector commercialization of technology developed through Federal R&D.

-The Behavioral and Social Research Division of the NIA is interested in SBIR/STTR applications that include:
+The NIA Division of Behavioral and Social Research is interested in SBIR/STTR applications that include:

 - The development and translation of behavioral economics approaches (incentives or disincentives) to motivate sustainable behavior change to improve health and well-being;

 - The development of robotics applications to aid elderly;

 - Genetics and Genome Wide Association Approaches;

 - The development of applications for smartphones to track exercise, sleep, time use, and health status to identify, track, and monitor psychological and physical health measures that are HIPPA-sensitive for healthcare practitioners as well as for data collection in clinical trials and surveys;